kayuksel/meta-map-elites/README.md

 Experimental results shown its effectiveness in first-order non-convex optimization.
 The convergence speed is remarkable versus SotA black-box optimization methods.

-# Comparison with Nevergrad NGOpt
+# Comparison with Nevergrad NGOpt4

 Running Meta Map Elites 11 times on Schwefel-30 ...
 The median score of Meta Map Elites: **1.4462890625**